Netflix drops the full trailer for ‘Bright,’ its $90M+ potential blockbuster hit

 Netflix has done high-dollar deals before, in order to score big name talent and unique scripts.
 For example, the company paid $60 million for the Brad Pitt war comedy, “War Machine.”
 But that movie was the sort of thing that may not have even been made if not for Netflix.
 Even star Pitt noted during a press conference, if it did get made at all, “it would have been at one-sixth of the budget.”

+It also paid over $100 million for Martin Scorsese’s mob movie “The Irishman,” which starts shooting this summer.

-Other Netflix films have received critical praise, like its debut movie, 2015’s “Beasts of No Nation.”
-Netflix bought the film $12 million, which told the story of child soldiers in a West African country.
+Other Netflix films have received critical praise, like its debut film, 2015’s “Beasts of No Nation.”
+Netflix bought the title $12 million, which told the story of child soldiers in a West African country, and at least was notable enough to be considered a shocking Oscar snub.
 More recently, Netflix’s fantasy movie “Okja,” backed by a $50 million investment, was even cautiously dubbed Netflix’s first potential hit.
-It may be weird and great, but it’s not yet a mainstream success.
+But though it may be weird and great, it’s not yet a mainstream success.

-The sorts of movies that appeal at Cannes, aren’t always those that deliver the largest audiences, of course.
+The sorts of movies that appeal at Cannes, aren’t always those that deliver the largest audiences, after all.
 Take, for example, “Suicide Squad.”
 The movie was panned by critics, but still pulled in $746 million at the box office worldwide, making it a commercial success.
 And now its director David Ayer is back, with “Bright.”

 “Bright,” however, could be a legitimate hit for Netflix – the kind of movie that would have been shown in theaters – at scale, not limited releases – in years past.
 It may even be the start of a franchise for Netflix, Deadline had reported.
 (Assuming it delivers, of course.)